kima063/BlogApp/README.md

 # BlogApp-ReactNative
 This is a blog App , which got authentication, post, comment, like, delete, profile, notification options.
-Used react native, js & firebase for it, did it for a lab task of my 6th semester pf BSc.
+Used react native, js & firebase for it, did it for a lab task of my 6th semester of BSc.